Born to Be Alive (song): Cover versions and uses

+Kelly Marie released a Hi-NRG interpretation of the song in 1986 but it failed to chart.

 Disco Kings covered the song in 2005.
-Their version reached #7 in Finland, #43 in France, #66 in Austria and #78 in Germany.
+Their version reached number seven in Finland, number 43 in France, number 66 in Austria and number 78 in Germany.
 A music video set to the song using footage from Adolf Hitler's many rallies and speeches became a viral hit on the Internet.

-A cover version performed by the Chinese singer Jackson Wang appeared on the 2022 album Minions: The Rise of Gru, the soundtrack album to the film of the same name.

-The song's music was used by the Indian film composers Jatin–Lalit for the song "Pehli Pehli Baar Jab" from the 1998 movie Jab Pyaar Kisise Hota Hai.